wenet-e2e/wespeaker/README.md

 diar_result = model.diarize('audio.wav')
 ```

+You can set the environment variable `WESPEAKER_HOME` to specify the path of downloaded pre-trained models.
+By default it will be `$HOME/.wespeaker`.

 Please refer to [python usage](docs/python_package.md) for more command line and python programming usage.

 ### Install for development & deployment